 We then split this data set in two smaller sets: pl-easy and pl-hard.
 The distinction between the two sets lies in the co-location of Ark monitors at the source AS.
-Pairs in the pl-easy set have the source node located in the same AS as an Ark monitor (namely, amw-us, cbg-uk, cjj-kr, dub-ie, and gig-br).
+Pairs in the pl-easy set have the source node located in the same AS as an Ark monitor (namely, amw-us, cbg-uk, cjj-kr, dubie and gig-br).
 There are 462 pairs in the set.
-We expect that path stitching to return the most accurate results on this set of nodes.
+We expect path stitching to return the most accurate results on this set of nodes.
 The latter set pl-hard contains the remaining pairs whose source PL nodes are not in the same ASes as any Ark monitor.
 This set is useful to evaluate our methodology for uncharted (or partially measured) network regions.
+The inter-domain connectivity of Planetlab nodes relies on research networks and may not be representative of the Internet [16].
+However, several sites do reside on the commercial Internet (26 as of January 2006 [17]).
+As it is arguably very difficult to assess the representativeness of any data set, and the goal of this data set is to evaluate the accuracy of our path stitching.
+We leave the problem of representativeness for future work.
+We are also currently in the process of obtaining different datasets from PingER project [18] or from public traceroute servers [19] to extend our current validation.

-3. PATH STITCHING
+3. Path stitching

 Our goal is to estimate end-to-end path and round-trip delay between any two hosts in the Internet without resorting to active probes but re-using existing network measurement data.
 In the design of the path stitching algorithm we are guided by two main objectives: (i) coverage: the algorithm must be able to answer even those queries about end systems that are not present in the existing measurement data sets; and (ii) accuracy: the estimate should be as close to the actual measurement as possible.

 As a first step, we focus on path and round-trip delay as they address two basic performance measurement needs for any distributed application.
-From an application developer's standpoint, path stitching appears as a simple query-based Internet service: a query consists of two IP addresses (source and destination) and the results contain a ranked list of candidate router-level paths and round-trip delay estimates.
+From an application developer's standpoint, path stitching appears as a simple query-based Internet service: a query consists of two IP addresses (source and destination) and the results contain a ranked list of candidate router-level paths and corresponding round-trip delay estimates.
 Now we begin the description of the path stitching algorithm.

-3.1 Algorithm
+3.1.
+Algorithm